 Stephen Foster Folk Culture Center State Park is fortunate because it has relatively few problems with invasive or nuisance animals.
 Invasive species present include the nine-banded armadillo (Dasypus novemcinctus), feral hog (Sus scrofa) and an occasional feral cat or dog.
 Island applesnails (Pomacea insularum) were discovered in the Suwannee River near the Spring House in 2010.
-Staff should remove egg clusters when they are found along the shoreline.
+Egg clusters must be removed when found along the shoreline.
 Historically, feral hogs have not been much of a problem in the park.
 However, staff will continue to monitor the park for signs of feral hogs, and, if conditions warrant, will use traps again in efforts to eradicate them.